kemccall/Bat-Ray-Buoy/README.md

 * Qty 1, # inch ABS counter sunk cleanout (http://www.osh.com/Osh-Categories/Plumbing/Rough-Plumbing/Pipes-%26-Fittings/Abs-Fittings/Canplas-Countersunk-Cleanout-Plug-With-O-Ring%2C-3-Inch%2C-ABS/p/1827690)
 * Qty 2, 3 inch adapters (http://www.osh.com/Osh-Categories/Plumbing/Rough-Plumbing/Pipes-%26-Fittings/Abs-Fittings/Canplas-Adapter%2C-3-Inch%2C-ABS/p/1447077)
 * http://www.homedepot.com/p/Project-Panels-FOAMULAR-1-in-x-2-ft-x-2-ft-R-5-Insulation-Sheathing-PP1/203553730
+*
 ### Enclosure
-The enclosure is made of 3 inch schedule 40 PVC pipe and fittings with the exception of the stability ring.
+The enclosure is made of 3 inch ABS (or schedule 40 PVC) pipe and fittings with the exception of the stability ring.
 There's nothing particular about schedule 40 other than it's the least expensive.
 You could use schedule 80, or different colored pipe.
 I would have liked clear, but clear is considerably more expensive.

 I've attempted to make the simplest mechanical device, using readily avaiable materials from local (USA) hardware stores.
 Simplicity of construction with the least number of connections should provide confidence in water tightness.
 Here's an example of schedule 40 pipe http://www.pvcfittingsonline.com/pipe/schedule-40-pvc-pipe.html.
 Here in the states we can often find it in short lengths (12 to 18 inches) so you don't need to buy a long standard length.
 Additionally a variety of caps are used as well for the top and bottom ends.
 ### Stablilty Ring